-- 1. Hosts are to be sure that there is enough space for more than one (1) team per room. - 2.
+- 1. One large room (large enough to accommodate all teams) - 2.
 Teams should be able to work quietly together but remain mindful that other teams are in the room, and they could be overheard. - 3.
 A representative from GAPPS or a school that is not competing in the room will be the Moderator for the room.